westial/waterarmy/README.md

 ### How it works

-Every 4h it asks for moisture for every plant.
+Every 4h it asks for moisture to every plant.
 If a plant is under its moisture setting it runs the watering pump according to its watering amount setting.

 I included 2 watering amount setting potentiometers only.
 The first plant it's the biggest one and the one which needs more water.
 So the first plant is te 100% watering amount, and the other ones take it as a reference to measure their potentiometer values.